Skip to content

 Chromium Applications

-The Rapise extension installation procedure differs in the case of testing Chromium applications.
-Below are the recommended steps to enable automation for such applications:
+The procedure for installing the Rapise extension differs when testing Chromium applications.
+Follow these recommended steps to enable automation for such applications:

-1. Refer this http://www.chromium.org/administrators/pre-installed-extensions to install an extension for a Chromium application.
-Getting the ID of current version of the Chrome Extension is easy.
-Install it into a regular Chrome browser following the instructions above, and then check the information in Chrome by following this URL: chrome://settings/extensionSettings
+1. Refer to http://www.chromium.org/administrators/pre-installed-extensions for instructions on how to install an extension for a Chromium application.
+It is easy to obtain the ID of the current version of the Chrome Extension.
+Install it in a regular Chrome browser by following the instructions above, and then check the information in Chrome by navigating to this URL: chrome://settings/extensionSettings.

-2. Choose the Chrome HTML library in the Select an Application for Record dialog in Rapise when recording tests rather than Auto.
-The Rapise library auto-detection logic may fail because the executable name is not chrome.exe.
+2. In the Rapise Select an Application for Record dialog, choose the Chrome HTML library when recording tests, rather than Auto.
+Rapise's library auto-detection logic may fail because the executable name is not chrome.exe.

-3. After following the steps below to modify the Windows registry, Rapise should be able to record and learn the application correctly.
+3. After modifying the Windows registry as described below, Rapise should be able to record and learn the application correctly.

 HKEY_LOCAL_MACHINE\SOFTWARE\Google\Chrome\Extensions\malnpehoofemabajdignefgdoppndaeb\path\